zikun-wang/lammps/doc/src/read_restart.rst

 :doc:`reporting it <Errors_bugs>` if you think the behavior is a bug.

 Because restart files are binary, they may not be portable to other machines.
-In this case, you can use the :doc:`-restart command-line switch <Run_options>` to convert a restart file to a data file.
+In this case, you can use the :doc:`-r2data command-line switch <Run_options>` to convert a restart file to a data file.

 Similar to how restart files are written (see the :doc:`write_restart <write_restart>` and :doc:`restart <restart>`